 Access to the gardens (via pedestrian entrances) remains open to the public 365 days per year.
 Find out more about various facilities in the botanic gardens, including opening hours.
 If you're planning a group visit, information on meeting points and toilet facilities can be discussed with Brisbane Botanic Gardens Mt Coot-tha staff on 07 3403 2535.

-The newly completed Spotted Gum Trail can be accessed via the Australian Plant Communities garden from 8am-4pm daily.
+The Spotted Gum Trail can be accessed via the Australian Plant Communities garden from 8am-4pm daily.
 Find out more about this trail on the Mt Coot-tha Reserve page.

 Vehicle access in the gardens is not permitted on weekends, public holidays and from 4pm on weekdays.
 Visitors can ride bikes on the ring road and road to the Australian Plant Communities area only.
 For the safety of other pedestrians, skateboards and scooters are not permitted.
 Find out more about vehicle access for the Brisbane Botanic Gardens Mt Coot-tha.